appserver-io/concurrency/README.md

 \AppserverIo\Concurrecy\ExecutorService::__init(AUTOLOADER);
 ```

 Lets say you want to build a simple storage PHP object to share data all over your multithreaded implementations.
 The storage object could look like this.
+Create `Storage.php` and add:

 ```php
 <?php